nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![taskfind](images/imagesInUG/task-find.png)

+#### Listing all tasks: `task -l`

+Shows a list of all the tasks in the Task Panel.

+After looking up a particular task using the `task -f` command, let's assume that you would like to view all the tasks in the task panel.
+In that case, you can simply execute the `task -l` command.

+Format: `task -l`

 #### Assigning tasks to students: `task -as`

 Assigns a specific task to students’ task list.

+In the situation that you would like to assign a task to a particular student, you could use the command below by specifying the index of the student in the Student Panel and the index of the task to be assigned in the Task Panel.

 Format: `task -as STUDENTINDEX TASKINDEX`